-Charlotte’s Park and Recreation Department just opened our city’s newest nature preserve in a rapidly developing area of South Charlotte between Ballantyne and Waverly.
+Charlotte’s Park and Recreation Department recently opened our city’s newest nature preserve in a rapidly developing area of South Charlotte between Ballantyne and Waverly.

 The Flat Branch Nature Preserve was built to protect 42 acres of undeveloped woodland and one of the last remaining upland depression swamp forest communities in Mecklenburg County.